mleczek/laravel-rest/readme.md

 - [ ] Support for all versions of Laravel 5 (currently tested only on v5.3)
 - [ ] Contracts and drivers (currently depends on Eloquent)
 - [ ] Content negotiation (support xml response)
+- [ ] Add option which when enabled allow to use only one filter/sort method

 ## License